Vigil2/vigil2.github.io/about.md

 ## 1. Goals as a developer : I would like to participate in the development to prove this theory.

-## 2. My hypothesis on the ai algorithm : All human words and actions result in "self-satisfied".
+## 2. My hypothesis on the ai algorithm : All humans are selfish.
+Altruistic behavior is also done because humans are selfish.

 <br>